-The intent of this portion of Beach by Design is to avoid boxy static building designs; this building incorporates significant movement and massing articulation and provides for a varied and energetic massing design.
-See attached plans and elevations, 2.
-No plane of a building may continue uninterrupted for greater than one hundred linear feet (100').
+Drive, sitting on a 2-story 24' tall parking base, and intersecting at the corner of 5th and Coronado.
+The 2-story parking garage extends southward along Coronado Dr. The intent of this portion of Beach by Design is to avoid boxy static building designs; this building incorporates significant movement and massing articulation and provides for a varied and energetic massing design.
+See attached plans and elevations,

+2. No plane of a building may continue uninterrupted for greater than one hundred linear feet (100').
 For the purpose of this standard, interrupted means an offset of greater than five feet (5').

-The proposed building design adds many horizontal steps to three of the building facades such that no one surface is longer than 100 feet without a break in the façade.
-See attached plans and elevations; there is an exception to this for the southern parking ramp, located on the interior of the site.
+The proposed building design adds many steps to the building facades such that no one surface is longer than 100 feet without a break in the façade.
+See attached plans and elevations; there is an exception to this for the eastern and western garage facades and along the 5th Street parking ramp.

-The ramps are longer than 100 feet and notching the building is not practical given the narrow dimension of the property and our desire to maintain the recommended 10 ' side yard setback.
-Adding a building offset at this façade would either reduce the side setback to 5' or reduce the parking on each of the parking levels and require an additional level of parking and a taller garage podium.
-The 140' long section occurs on an interior, secondary façade of the building.
+The ramp is longer than 100 feet and notching the building is not practical given the narrow dimension of the property and our desire to maintain the minimum required 5' side yard setback.
+Adding a building offset at this façade would either reduce the side setback to below 5' or reduce the parking on each of the parking levels.
 We visually broke up the length of this one area of the building with articulated openings and decorative concrete wall panels.
-This portion of the building is also the lowest, at 30', and least imposing on the surrounding properties.
+This portion of the building is also the lowest, at 24', and least imposing on the surrounding properties.